-LA Metro: Real Angelenos Ride the Metro Art direction, graphic design, copywriting A campaign that reflects the diversity of journeys that Angelenos are on.
+Real Angelenos Ride the Metro: Campaign and Logo Redesign for LA Metro Art direction, graphic design, copywriting A campaign that reflects the diversity of journeys that Angelenos are on.

-Inspired by iconic photographers Nan Goldin, Jurgen Teller & Cindy Sherman, the portraits are a heartfelt look at the people who make LA what it is today.
-The editorial edge to the photos aestheticizes the Metro-riding experience: a necessary step in incesivizing a creative city to take public transport.
+Inspired by iconic photographers Nan Goldin, Jurgen Teller & Keizo Kitajima, the campaign is a heartfelt look at the people who make LA what it is today.
+The editorial edge to the photos aestheticizes the Metro-riding experience: a necessary step in incentivizing a creative city to take public transport.

-Each person / portrait represents a stop on the LA Metro.
+In the final version, each person / portrait would represent a stop on the LA Metro.

 The Problem: